The right to a nationality

 Find out more

-- Migrants Rights Council Ireland – What does it feel like to be stateless?
-Young people living in Ireland share their experiences in Young Paperless and Powerful
+Migrants Rights Council Ireland – What does it feel like to be stateless?
+A video of young people living in Ireland sharing their experiences in Young Paperless and Powerful.

 Explore More – Resource materials for Teachers & Educators

 Equality Authority et al – ‘Using an Inter Cultural Display’.
 An action for TY students to explore different nationalities and cultural groups in their community.
 In Grounds for Action.
 Building a Culture of Equality in our Society (2012), pp.46-47.

 UNHCR – ‘Against All Odds’.
 A game to support young people to experience what it is like to be a refugee (2005).